NarendraSingh2003/task1/README.md

  → shows Hello from VM2

 Screenshots to include
-AWS console showing 2 running Linux instances
-Terminal showing Apache installed and page created Browser showing Hello from VM1 at 54.204.52.88

-Browser showing Hello from VM2 at 3.83.142.60
+AWS console showing 2 running Linux instances, Terminal showing Apache installed and page created, Browser showing Hello from VM1 at 54.204.52.88, Browser showing Hello from VM2 at 3.83.142.60

 Conclusion